-The community of Tillicum, Figure 2.4, is designated as a CoLI based on its characteristics as a compact, walkable community with its own unique identity and character.
+The community of Tillicum, Figure 2.4, was designated as a CoLI in 2014 based on its characteristics as a compact, walkable community with its own unique identity and character.
 The area is located just outside the main gates of both Joint Base Lewis-McChord (JBLM) and Camp Murray National Guard Base ("Camp Murray").
-The area is geographically isolated from the rest of Lakewood because of inadequate street connections.
-The only practical access to the area is provided by I-5.
+The area is geographically isolated from the rest of Lakewood; the only practical access to the area is provided by I-5.
 This center provides a sense of place and serves as a gathering point for both neighborhood residents and the larger region with regard to the resources it provides for Camp Murray, JBLM, and access to American Lake.

-The Tillicum area includes many of the design features for a Center of Local Importance (CoLI) as described in CWPP UGA-50, including:
+The Tillicum area includes the following features as a Center of Local Importance (CoLI):

 - Civic services including the Tillicum Community Center, Tillicum Elementary School, a fire station, JBLM and Camp Murray, the Tillicum Youth and Family Center, and several veterans service providers; - Commercial properties along Union Ave.
 SW that serve highway traffic from I-5, personnel from JBLM and Camp Murray, and local residents; - Recreational facilities including Harry Todd Park, Bills Boathouse Marina, the Commencement Bay Rowing Club, and a WDFW boat launch facility that attracts boaters from around the region; - Historic resources including Thornewood Castle.
 Much of the area was developed between 1908 and the 1940s.
-The street pattern around Harry Todd Park reflects the alignment of a trolley line that served the area in the early 1900's; - Approximately 62 acres partially developed with, and zoned for, multi-family residential uses; and - The Tillicum area is subject to specific treatment in the Comprehensive Plan (Section 3.10, Goal LU-52, LU-53 and Policies LU-53.1 through LU-53.4.)
-Additionally, the City adopted the Tillicum Neighborhood Plan in June 2011.
+The street pattern around Harry Todd Park reflects the alignment of a trolley line that served the area in the early 1900's; - Approximately 62 acres partially developed with, and zoned for, multi-family residential uses; - The Tillicum area's specific treatment in the Comprehensive Plan (Section 3.10, Goal LU-52, LU-53 and Policies LU-53.1 through LU-53.4); and - The City's adopted Tillicum Neighborhood Plan, a subarea plan per RCW 36.70A.080(2) in June 2011, that was reviewed and updated through an Addendum in 2022.